Click here to learn about local plastic surgeons

 • Having a complete medical evaluation

-You may feel tired and sore for a week or two after implant reconstruction and longer after flap procedures.
-Medications can control most of your discomfort.
-Most people can go home from the hospital in one to six days.
+Your breast reconstruction recovery may leave you feeling tired and sore.
+These effects will last a week or two if you have implant-based breast reconstruction and longer if you undergo a reconstructive flap procedure.
+Medications can help control your discomfort.
+Most women who undergo breast reconstruction go home from the hospital in one to six days (assuming there are no breast reconstruction complications).
 You may be discharged with a surgical drain to help remove excess fluids from the site while it heals.

 Breast reconstruction has no known effect on the recurrence of breast cancer.
 It should not cause problems with chemotherapy or radiation treatment if cancer does recur.

 Make sure to talk to your doctors about mammograms.
-If you need a mammogram and your reconstruction involves an implant, be sure to get your mammograms done at an accredited facility with technologists trained in manipulating the implant to get the best possible images.
+If you need a mammogram and your reconstruction involves an implant, have your mammograms done at an accredited facility with technicians who are trained in manipulating the implant to get the best possible pictures.
+Talk to your doctor about the best ways to perform breast self-examination following reconstruction.

 Benefits of Breast Reconstruction